-Step Three: Accreditation Candidacy Phase
+Step Three: Accreditation Candidacy Phase (applies to first-time accreditation only)

-Candidacy status begins with the acceptance of a completed Self-Study Report and self-study review fee.
-Candidacy status indicates that the program is progressing toward an accreditation decision with a referral to a Peer Review Team for a site visit.
+Candidacy status will be granted by the Commission when the program's first-time Self-Study Report is accepted, the Self-Study Review Fee is received, and the Commission has approved the program for a site visit.
+The granting of candidacy status indicates that the program is progressing toward a first-time accreditation decision and is eligible for a site visit.
 At the time the program is notified that the Self-Study Report has qualified the program for a site visit, the program is assessed a site visit fee that covers the direct and indirect costs associated with the visit of the Peer Review Team.
 (A current fee schedule is posted on the NAEYC website.)

-The candidacy stage cannot last more than two years unless a program experiences unforeseen extenuating circumstances (see p.
-34 Extension Policy for Site Visits) or the Commission exercises its right to extend the candidacy period beyond the two years due to unanticipated caseloads.
-A programs that remains in the candidacy phase beyond one year not due to circumstances caused by NAEYC, will be asked to pay the annual fee in order to maintain candidacy status.
+Candidacy cannot last more than two years unless a program experiences unforeseen circumstances (see p.44 Extension Policy for Site Visits) or the Commission exercises its right to extend the candidacy period beyond the two years due to unanticipated caseloads.
+A program that remains in the candidacy phase beyond one year not due to circumstances caused by NAEYC will be asked to pay the annual fee in order to maintain candidacy status.